Fujica AZ-1

 Full aperture light metering, rectilinear helicoid mount; 49mm dia. screw-in filter; fully automatic diaphragm with multiple system f-stop scale and click stops.

-Lens Mount Praktica screw mount with lens lock; 45.5mm flange back Shower focal plane, 1/2-1/1,000-sec. electronic (automatic) shutter speed control at 1/60, 1/250 and 1/1,000-sec. mechanical (manual) shutter speed setting; self cocking combination shutter release button electronic circuit switch (pressing the shutter release button activates the AE lock); provided with safety lock.
+Lens Mount Praktica screw mount with lens lock; 45.5mm flange back Shower focal plane, 1/2-1/1,000-sec. electronic (automatic) shutter speed control at 1/60, 1/250 and 1/1,000-sec. mechanical (manual) shutter speed setting; self winding combination shutter release button electronic circuit switch (pressing the shutter release button activates the AE lock); provided with safety lock.

 Flash Synchro- Hotshoe with X-contact (provides automatic exposure with Fujica Auto Strobo AZ (optional): X-contact terminal; 1 /60-see flash synchronization.